 - You had a blood alcohol content level of .08 or higher

-A DWI lawyer at the Law Office of William T. Corbett has numerous ways of challenging the burden of proof.
+A DWI attorney at the Law Office of William T. Corbett Jr. has numerous ways of challenging the burden of proof.
 Even if a case is not thrown out, there is still a very good chance of receiving a reduced sentence which could result in any of the following: